Zyzle/zyzle.github.io/content/blog/2022-07-17-colour-finder-3/index.md

 author = "Colin McCulloch"
 +++

-We left off [part 2](@/blog/2022-07-16-colour-finder-2/index.md) with code that worked and gave good results but was disasterously inefficient, taking minutes to finish the algorithms run on higher resolution images.
-In this post we're going to try and fix some of those issues.
+We left off [part 2](@/blog/2022-07-16-colour-finder-2/index.md) with code that worked and gave good results but was disastrously inefficient, taking minutes to finish the algorithms run on higher resolution images.
+In this post, we're going to try and fix some of those issues.

 <!-- more -->